Record and edit drum tracks

 Make your timing adjustments.
-For example, apply quantisation to the tracks or manually insert flex markers and drag audio in the reference tracks to the desired positions.
+For example, apply quantization to the tracks or manually insert flex markers and drag audio in the reference tracks to desired positions.

-When you apply quantisation, you may find that Logic Pro quantises some transients to unexpected positions.
-For example, if you choose a quantise value of 1/8 note, a transient in between grid positions, such as a 1/16 note, is moved to the nearest 1/8 note in places where there is no transient on the 1/8 note grid.
+When you apply quantization, you might find that Logic Pro quantizes some transients to unexpected positions.
+For example, if you choose a quantize value of 1/8 note, a transient in between grid positions like a 1/16 note is moved to the nearest 1/8 note in places where there is no transient on the 1/8 note grid.
 You can prevent this by setting an appropriate Q-Range value in the Region inspector:

 - Select one of the tracks in the group.